MekniWassime/python-for-data-science/README.md

     else :                            	expression
 	    expression
 #### for loop
- - to iterate over a list with the index value we can use `for index, var in enumerate(seq)`
+ - to iterate over a list with the index value we can use `for index, var in enumerate(seq)`, by default index starts from `0` but we can chage this by passing the `start` parameter to the enumerate function
  - you can also use the `,` separated variables to access elements of an array of arrays where `var1, var2` would correspond to `var1=element[0]` and `var2=element[1]`
  - to iterate over a dictionary we use `for key, value in dict.items():`
  - to iterate over a 2d numpy array we could use `for elem in 2d_array:` but the value of `elem` would contain 1d arrays, in order to iterate over the elements of a nd-array element by element we could use the following `for elem in np.nditer(nd_array)`